RolinShmily/RolinShmily.github.io/source/_posts/CS2-Config.md

       .then(function(content) {
         const a = document.createElement("a");
         a.href = URL.createObjectURL(content);
-        a.download = "allcfgs.zip"; // 下载的ZIP文件名
+        a.download = "AllcfgsForLulu.zip"; // 下载的ZIP文件名
         document.body.appendChild(a);
         a.click();
         document.body.removeChild(a);